-(a) For a period of two (2) years following layoff an employee who has been laid off and who is not otherwise employed in an equivalent full-time position shall be offered re-employment in the same or similar position at which previously employed at the time of layoff, should an opportunity for such re-employment arise.
+- (a) For a period of two (2) years following layoff an employee who has been laid off and who is not otherwise employed in an equivalent full-time position shall be offered re-employment in the same or similar position at which previously employed at the time of layoff, should an opportunity for such reemployment arise.
 All persons on the recall list shall regularly be sent the FIU position vacancy announcements.
 For this purpose, it shall be the employee's responsibility to keep the Division of Human Resources advised of the employee's current address.
 Any offer of re-employment pursuant to this section must be accepted within fifteen (15) days after the date of the offer, such acceptance to take effect not later than the beginning of the semester immediately following the date the offer was made.
 In the event such offer of reemployment is not accepted, the employee shall receive no further consideration pursuant to this Article.
-Employees appointed to a fixed multi-year appointment who are recalled shall be offered re-employment not to exceed the length of their last employment contract.
-The Board shall notify the UFF Chapter when an offer of re-employment is issued.

-(b) Benefit Restoration.
+Employees appointed to a fixed multi-year appointment who are recalled shall be offered re-employment not to exceed the length of their last appointment.
+The Board shall notify the UFF Chapter when an offer of reemployment is issued. - (b) Benefit Restoration.
 All benefits to which a faculty member was entitled at the time of layoff shall be restored in full upon re-employment if recalled during the two (2) years following the layoff.
 An employee who held a tenured status appointment on the date of termination by reason of layoff shall resume the tenured status appointment upon recall.
-The employee shall receive the same credit for years of service for purposes of layoff as held on the date of layoff.

-8.6 Employee Assistance Programs.
-Consistent with the University's Employee Assistance Program, employees participating in an employee assistance program who receive a notice of layoff may continue to participate in that program for a period of ninety (90) days following the layoff.

-8.7 Limitations.
-The provisions of Sections 8.2 through 8.5 of this agreement shall not apply to the following employees.

-(a) employees who are on "soft money" e.g., contracts and grants, sponsored research funds, and grants and donations trust funds and have less than five (5) years of continuous University service.
+The employee shall receive the same credit for years of service for purposes of layoff as held on the date of layoff. - 8.6 Employee Assistance Programs.
+Consistent with the University's Employee Assistance Program, employees participating in an employee assistance program who receive a notice of layoff may continue to participate in that program for a period of ninety (90) days following the layoff. - 8.7 Limitations.
+The provisions of Sections 8.2 through 8.5 of this agreement shall not apply to the following employees. - (a) employees who are on "soft money" e.g., contracts and grants, sponsored research funds, and grants and donations trust funds and have less than five (5) years of continuous University service.

-(1) employees who are on "soft money" e.g., contracts and grants, sponsored research funds, and grants and donations trust funds with five (5) or more years of continuous University service shall have ninety (90) days notice contingent upon funds being available in the contract or grant;

-(b) employees who are appointed for less than one (1) academic year;

-(c) employees who are appointed to a visiting appointment;

-(d) employees who are appointed to a fixed multi-year appointment; and
+- (1) employees who are on "soft money" e.g., contracts and grants, sponsored research funds, and grants and donations trust funds with five (5) or more years of continuous University service, who shall have ninety (90) days' notice contingent upon funds being available in the contract or grant; - (b) employees who are appointed for less than one (1) academic year; - (c) employees who are appointed to a visiting appointment; - (d) employees who are appointed to a fixed multi-year appointment, who shall be given no less than one hundred eighty (180) days' notice prior to being laid off; and - (e) employees employed in an auxiliary entity.

-TENURE
+ARTICLE 9 TENURE